SpiffGreen/java_crud_test/README.md

 ## Applications of Servlet

-- Collect user input from client
+- Collect user input from client.
+- Process requests and send response.
-- Connect
+- Connect and communicate with databases.

+## Prerequisites

+A good understanding of Java programming.

+##